Have you encountered the prompt message saying “No SPF record found”? If yes, we are here to help you fix the prompt.

 Let’s first understand the reason behind this prompt:

-The prompt is, in simple terms means that the domain is not configured with Sender Policy Framework (SPF) email authentication protocol.
+The prompt, in simple terms, means that the domain is not configured with Sender Policy Framework (SPF) email authentication protocol.
 An SPF record is a domain name system (DNS) TXT record published to authenticate emails by cross-checking against the allowed IP addresses that are allowed to send emails from your domain.
 If the domain invalidates with SPF protocol, a user might get a prompt saying “No SPF record found”.

 What is SPF?